Make Crazy Colorful Art With Baking Soda And Vinegar Science!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Make Art With Baking Soda And Vinegar Sensory Activity
+Variation on Baking Soda And Vinegar Activity for Sensory Play

 This baking soda and vinegar project is now one of our favorite sensory activities because we can play with the leftovers of the colourful chemical reactions.